LATEST INFORMATIONAll information current as of Dec. 14, 2020, at 10:00 a.m.

 Here at Columbus AFB, we are following risk-based measures consistent with guidance from the Department of Defense and the Centers for Disease Control and Prevention and encouraging personnel to follow force health protection guidelines in order to prevent the transmission of COVID-19.

-Base Access: Restricted to DOD ID Card holders only; exceptions granted by group commander or higher.
+Base Access: Under normal regulation.
+DoD ID access and visitor pass access.
 When entering base please do the following: Personnel entering the installation will present their ID with their arm extended outside of the vehicle for scanning done by the Entry Controller.
 You will also need to show both sides of your ID before being permitted entrance.

 Stay connected with the latest base updates here, as well as on social media at https://www.facebook.com/ColumbusAFB/ .
 For immediate push notifications regarding significant changes download the Columbus Air Force Base app for iOS and Android and enable push notifications.